Thomsn1337/ObsidianNotes/notes/programming/web_development/basics/back_end_development.md

 # Back-end development

 Back-end developers create the server-side components and functionalities that power a website or web application in the background.
-Their tasks include data management, server architecture design, API development and ensurance of security and scalability of the server infrastructure.
+Their tasks include data management, server architecture design, [API](../../software_design_and_principles/apis.md) development and assurance of security and scalability of the server infrastructure.

 ## Technologies